Articles on: Signals and Automation

 Order Sizes

-The leveraged order sizes are shown for the entry orders.
+The leveraged order sizes are shown for the entry orders, underneath the entry fields.

 Leveraged values for DCA orders and Total Position Size